ls - phpMan

 with the environment variable 'QUOTING_STYLE'.
 If that environment

-variable is not set, the default value is 'literal', but this
+variable is not set, the default value is 'shell-escape' when the

 '--show-control-chars'